 According to the Republic of Lithuania Law on Judicial Officers, a judicial officer shall be a person authorised by the State and empowered by it to perform the functions of enforcement of enforceable documents, statement of factual circumstances, transfer of documents and any other functions stipulated by law.
-The judicial officer may also provide services specified in the Law on Judicial Officers, provided that this does not prevent the judicial officer from performing his/her main functions.
+A judicial officer may also provide services specified in the Law on Judicial Officers, provided that this does not prevent the judicial officer from performing his/her main functions.
 In other words, the activities of a judicial officer are twofold: a judicial officer performs functions prescribed by the state and provides private legal services by request.

 90 percent of enforcement procedures are executed electronically.
 This ensures transparency, greater speed of procedures and the lowest possible cost.

 Judicial officers' information system.
 The system that has been operating since 2003 was substantially modernised in 2013.
 Currently, most enforceable titles are prepared and stored in the updated system.
 The system is linked to 25 official state registers enabling judicial offices to receive all the necessary data in real time.
 Parties to the proceedings can now directly track the enforcement of decisions, submit requests and initiate procedural actions electronically.
 Each month, around 10.7 million procedural actions are performed, and around 283 thousand procedural documents are served upon participants to the proceedings via the system.